 On April 25, 2001, an amended class action complaint entitled Miller, et al. v.
 Mitchell Hutchins Asset Management, Inc., et al. ("Miller Complaint"), was filed in federal district court in the Southern District of Illinois against Alliance Capital, Alliance Fund Distributors, Inc. ("AFD"), and other defendants alleging violations of the federal Investment Company Act of 1940, as amended ("ICA") and breaches of common law fiduciary duty.
 The allegations in the Miller Complaint concern six mutual funds with which Alliance Capital has investment advisory agreements, including Alliance Premier Growth Fund ("Premier Growth Fund"), Alliance Health Care Fund, Alliance Growth Fund, Alliance Quasar Fund, Alliance Fund, and Alliance Disciplined Value Fund.
-The principal allegations of the Miller Complaint are that (i) certain advisory agreements concerning these funds were negotiated, approved, and executed in violation of the ICA; in particular because certain directors of these funds should be deemed interested under the ICA; (ii) the distribution plans for these funds were negotiated, approved, and executed in violation of the ICA; and (iii) the advisory fees and distribution fees paid to Alliance Capital and AFD, respectively, are excessive and, therefore, constitute a breach of fiduciary duty.
+The principal allegations of the Miller Complaint are that (i) certain advisory agreements concerning these funds were negotiated, approved, and executed in violation of the ICA; and (iii) the advisory fees and distribution fees paid to Alliance Capital and AFD, respectively, are excessive and, therefore, constitute a breach of fiduciary duty.
 Plaintiffs seek a recovery of certain fees paid by these funds to Alliance Capital.
 On March 12, 2002, the court issued an order granting defendants' joint motion to dismiss the Miller Complaint.
-The court allowed plaintiffs up to and including April 1, 2002 to file an amended complaint comporting with its order.
-On April 1, 2002, plaintiffs filed an amended complaint.
-The allegations and relief sought in the amended complaint are virtually identical to the Miller Complaint.
-On May 1, 2002, defendants filed a motion to dismiss the amended complaint.
+The court allowed plaintiffs up to and including April 1, 2002 to file an amended complaint compring with its order.
+On April 1, 2002, defendants filed a motion to dismiss the amended complaint.
 In an order dated March 6, 2003, the court denied in part, and granted in part, defendants' motion to dismiss.
-The court declined to dismiss plaintiffs' claims that certain advisory and distribution fees paid to Alliance Capital and AFD, respectively, were excessive in violation of Section 36(b) of the ICA.
-The court dismissed plaintiffs' claims that certain distribution plans were adopted in violation of the ICA.
+The court declined to dismiss plaintiffs' claims that certain advisory and distribution fees paid to Alliance Capital and AFD, respectively, and distribution fees paid to Alliance Capital and AFD, respectively, are excessive and, therefore, constitute a breach of fiduciary duty.
+Plaintiffs filed an amended complaint.
+The allegations and relief sought in the amended complaint comporting with its order.
+On April 1, 2002, defendants file